Andersons Creek

 Andersons Creek is a creek in Warrandyte and Park Orchards, east of Melbourne, Victoria, Australia.
 It is a tributary of the Yarra River.
 For tens of thousands of years it was used as a food and tool source sustainably by the Wurundjeri people, Aboriginal Australians of the Kulin nation, who spoke variations of the Woiwurrung language group.

 The creek begins in the hills north of Ringwood on the boundary of urban metropolitan Melbourne from where it flows for roughly 2–3 km through Park Orchards and around 4 km through Warrandyte, before emptying into the Yarra River.
 The creek is relatively uninhibited by weirs, dams or reservoirs and it floods often after heavy rain.
 It provides habitat for significant species, which include: platypus, rakali, koalas, powerful owls, rufous night herons, white-winged choughs and yellow-tailed black cockatoos.

-Gold was first discovered in Victoria in Andersons Creek, near the present day Warrandyte State Park, and the township of Warrandyte was initially named after the creek.
-Gold can still be found in the creek, and panning is permitted in a small section of it near the state park.
+In June 1851 gold was first discovered in Victoria on the banks of Andersons Creek at Fourth Hill in the present day Warrandyte State Park by a small group led by Louis John Michel; the township of Warrandyte was initially named after the creek.
+Gold can still be found in the creek, and panning is permitted in a small section with a Miners Right.